shirindehghani/Information-Retrieval/README.md

 #### TODO:
 - Improve the UI
-- Speed up the process
+- Speed up the process and improve chuncks

 # References
 ```